Consumption Stimulus with Digital Coupons: Heterogeneity and Policy Design: Results

-Our estimated effect translates into a spending multiplier of 3.38.
-While this cannot be given a conventional MPC interpretation---since coupons do not directly increase recipients' income---we follow \citet{Ding2025} and refer to this multiplier as the ``coupon MPC''---the marginal propensity to consume out of coupon subsidies.
-This multiplier is calculated by dividing the daily average treatment effect by the daily average discount, scaling by the 41-day treatment period, and adding 1 to capture total rather than out-of-pocket spending.
+Our estimated effect translates into a spending multiplier of 3.38.\footnote{We define the spending multiplier as the ratio of the increase in total expenditure (out-of-pocket expenditure plus coupon subsidies) to the government subsidy.
+The estimated daily increase in out-of-pocket expenditure is ¥1.80 per treated individual.
+The corresponding government subsidy, defined as the daily average coupon discount redeemed per treated individual (see Section \ref{sec:cost}), is ¥0.76.
+Total expenditure therefore increased by ¥2.56 per treated individual per day, implying a spending multiplier of \(2.56 / 0.76 \approx 3.38\).
+See Section \ref{sec:acc_iden} for the accounting identities linking coupon MPC to out-of-pocket spending changes.} While this cannot be given a conventional MPC interpretation---since coupons do not directly increase recipients' income---we follow \citet{Ding2025} and refer to this multiplier as the ``coupon MPC'', the marginal propensity to consume out of coupon subsidies.
 In other words, for every yuan of government expenditure on coupons, consumers increased their total spending by more than triple that amount.
 Such a pronounced response aligns with recent studies \citep{Liu2021, Xing2023, Ding2025} documenting similar magnitudes of coupon MPCs.
 This result exemplifies the distinctive joint-financing feature of digital coupon programs: unlike conventional stimulus payments where consumers are net recipients of government funds, digital coupons generate earnings for local businesses by amplifying government expenditure through consumer contributions, effectively creating a public-private partnership in supporting local businesses.